hasnocool/war_thunder_camouflage_installer/README.md

 THE DATABASE WAS LAST UPDATED 8/29/2024

-If you like what you see and would like to support a struggling developer my buymeacoffee.com like can be found here [buymeacoffee.com/hasnocool](SUPPORT ME)
+If you like what you see and would like to support a struggling developer, my [Buy Me a Coffee](https://buymeacoffee.com/hasnocool) link can be found here.

 ## Table of Contents